Zachelmie trackways

 The Zachelmie trackways are a series of Middle Devonian-age trace fossils in Poland, purportedly the oldest evidence of terrestrial vertebrates (tetrapods) in the fossil record.
-These trackways were discovered in the Wojciechowice Formation, an Eifelian-age carbonate unit exposed in the Zachełmie Quarry of the Świętokrzyskie Mountains (Holy Cross Mountains].
+These trackways were discovered in the Wojciechowice Formation, an Eifelian-age carbonate unit exposed in the Zachełmie Quarry of the Świętokrzyskie Mountains (Holy Cross Mountains).
 The discovery of these tracks has complicated the study of tetrapod evolution.
-Morphological studies suggest that four-limbed vertebrates ("tetrapods" in the broad sense, also known as stegocephalians) are descended from a specialized type of tetrapodomorph fish, the epistostegalians.
-This hypothesis was supported further by the discovery and 2006 description of Tiktaalik, a well-preserved epistostegalian from the Frasnian of Nunavut.
+Morphological studies suggest that four-limbed vertebrates ("tetrapods" in the broad sense, also known as stegocephalians) are descended from a specialized type of tetrapodomorph fish, the elpistostegalians.
+This hypothesis was supported further by the discovery and 2006 description of Tiktaalik, a well-preserved elpistostegalian from the Frasnian of Nunavut.
 Crucial to this idea is the assumption that tetrapods originated in the Late Devonian, after elpistostegalians appear in the fossil record near the start of the Frasnian.
 The Zachelmie trackways, however, appear to demonstrate that tetrapods were present prior to the Late Devonian.
 The implications of this find has led to several different perspectives on the sequence of events involved in tetrapod evolution.

 Discovery

-In January 2010, a group of paleontologists published a paper which showed that the first tetrapods appeared long before any know fossils of Tiktaalik or other elpistostegids.
+In January 2010, a group of paleontologists published a paper which showed that the first tetrapods appeared long before any known fossils of Tiktaalik or other elpistostegids.
 This paper was accompanied by extensive supplementary material and also discussed in a Nature documentary on the origin of tetrapods.
 Their conclusions were based on numerous trackways (esp.
 Muz.
 PGI 1728.II.16) and individual footprints (esp.
 Muz.
 PGI 1728.II.1) discovered at the Zachełmie quarry.

 A tetrapod origin of those tracks was suggested based on: